Assessing a Child's Development & Referring to a Regional Center

 1. If there is reasonable cause, conduct a visual inspection of the child.

-2. Any child under the age or three (3) with a substantiated case of neglect or abuse, should be referred to the RC for Early Start Intervention Services.
+2. Any child under the age of three (3) with a substantiated case of neglect or abuse, should be referred to the RC for Early Start Intervention Services.

-5. Ask the parents/caregivers if the child demonstrates developmental skills appropriate for his/her age.
+5. Ask the parents/caregivers/holder of rights if the child demonstrates developmental skills appropriate for their age.

-1. Solicit and listen to any concerns/input the parents may have
+1. Solicit and listen to any concerns/input the parents/caregivers may have.

 3. Engage the parents in planning for the necessary next course of action.